altocodenl/tagaway/readme.md

       - `{op: 'wait',     id: INTEGER}`
       - `{op: 'error',    id: INTEGER, error: OBJECT}`
    - The body can contain a field `provider` with value `'google'|'dropbox'` and a field `alreadyImported` that should be an integer larger than 0.
 This can only happen if the request comes from the server itself as part of an import process; if the IP is not from the server itself, 403 is returned.
-   - If `tags` are present, none of them should be `'all`', `'untagged'` or a four digit string that when parsed to an integer is between 1900 to 2100 (otherwise, 400 with body `{error: 'invalid tag: TAGNAME'}`).
+   - If `tags` are present, none of them should start with `[a-z]::`.
+These tags are reserved for internal use of the app.
+Note that because tags are trimmed, if a tag starts with whitespace and then `[a-z]::`, the tag will still be considered as a tag for internal use, therefore invalid in this context.
    - If an `id` is provided in the case of `complete`, `cancel`, `wait` or `error`, it must correspond to that of an existing upload, otherwise the endpoint returns 404 with body `{error: 'upload'}`.
    - In the case of `complete` or `cancel`, the existing upload must have a status of `uploading`, otherwise the endpoint returns 409.
 The same happens with a `start` on an upload that already has the same `id`.
    - In the case of `wait`, the existing upload must have a status of `uploading` or `stalled, otherwise the endpoint returns 409.
 This operation is used to warn the server not to consider the upload stalled in the case a file is taking more than ten minutes to be uploaded; it can also be used to revive a stalled upload.